Health Information and Tools > Patient Care Handouts > Learning About Birth Control

 • Whether you want children.
 If you are positive you don't want children, a lasting method of birth control might be best.

 • Your health issues.
 Some birth control methods may not be safe for you, depending on your health issues.
-For example, women who smoke, are breastfeeding, or have had breast cancer may not be able to use certain methods.
+For example, if you smoke, are breastfeeding, or have had breast cancer, you may not be able to use certain methods.

 How can you get birth control?